prahaladshorthills/prahaladshorthills/README.md

 - 👀 I’m interested in Django
 - 🌱 I’m currently learning Backend Franworks like Django
 - 💞️ I’m looking to collaborate on Django
-- 📫 How to reach me Microsoft teams or mail me at prahalad@shorthill.ai
+- 📫 How to reach me Microsoft teams or mail me at prahalad@shorthills.ai

 <!---
 prahaladshorthills/prahaladshorthills is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.